zrzka/blackmamba/docs/source/user/install.md

 ## Startup

-Black Mamba requires from you to put following lines to the located inside Python Modules folder inside Pythonista (you can see it in the sidebar menu after app startup)
+Black Mamba requires you to put following lines to the `Python Modules/site-packages-3/pythonista_startup.py` file:
-`site-packages-3/pythonista_startup.py` file:

 ```python
 #!python3